ART AND DESIGN AS PRACTICAL SOCIAL ACTION

 52 exhibitions and public art installations

 Jobs are a huge part of combatting poverty.
-I had my first job at AFH at 14 and I never gave my parents money, but I never took their mobile [DID JASON MEAN HE NEVER TOOK THEIR MONEY??].
+I had my first job at AFH at 14 and I never gave my parents money, but I never took their money.
 This made me feel upwardly mobile.

 Questions to AFH:

 Q: Is being low-income part of the recruiting?